nyxragon/secretsnitch/readme.md

 ### GitHub rate limits

 If your worker count is above GitHub's permitted public API limits, blasting multiple queries will result in an error `429` and a rate-limit.
 To prevent this, simply set the `workers` flag to 100 or a lower number.
-This trick also works with the URL list option if the source URLs have rate-limiting enable.d
+This trick also works with the URL list option if the source URLs have rate-limiting enabled.

 ### Tool stops instantly